Search

 Bridge over Harvey RiverBridge over Harvey River in the gardens

-From there we drove around to the Harvey Dam parking near the dam wall.
-Although one can walk the full length of the very impressive wall we didn’t as it would have taken a very long time and by now it was mid-afternoon.
+From there, we drove around to the Harvey Dam parking near the dam wall.
+Although one can walk the full length of the very impressive wall we didn’t, as it would have taken a very long time and by now it was mid-afternoon.
 There was a very nice picnic and play area on one side and then we followed the path down to the Open Air Amphitheatre which was a beautiful structure.
 For the first time, but it would not be the last, we saw a Skink, a type of lizard.
-Unfortunately it was impossible to photograph as it slid away very quickly.
-Now that I have Googled these animals I learn that are to be found everywhere but I had never heard of one in South Africa.
+Unfortunately, it was impossible to photograph as it slid away very quickly.
+Now that I have Googled these animals, I learnt that they are to be found everywhere but I had never heard of one in South Africa.
 Below the dam wall is a Gibbs Pool to honour May Gibbs, author and resident of Stirling Cottage.

 Harvey Dam Theatre stageAmphitheatre stage